ianwheeldon/acCRISPR/README.md

 *(Note: For the purposes of acCRISPR implementation, 'FS' denotes fitness score when analyzing growth screen data and tolerance score when analyzing stress tolerance screen data)*

+acCRISPR implementation on 3 example datasets has been demonstrated here.

+### Example 1: Implementation on the pH 3 dataset from *Yarrowia lipolytica* tolerance screens

 Navigate to the directory containing source code: `cd src/acCRISPR`

-### Example 1: Implementation on the pH 3 dataset from *Yarrowia lipolytica* tolerance screens

 Copy test input files into this directory: `cp ../../example_data/pH3/*.tab .`